right-rudder/rrm-astro/src/content/blog/how-to-choose-a-flight-school-simplifly-s-guide.md

 ## Facilities and Aircraft Fleet

 Certain aircraft are used for certain certifications.
 Depending on your goals, you may want to reach the levels of an Instrument Rating, requiring specific aircraft to fit that training program.
 Others may want to reach their [Multi-Engine rating](https://simpliflyco.com/multi-engine-rating) and will need a plane to reach those heights.
 Make sure to call your potential flight schools to understand where their fleet begins and ends.
-Luckily, Simplifly has a fleet to fit all those above programs too.
+Luckily, SimpliFly has a fleet to fit all those above programs too.

 ## Curriculum and Training Program